ScandiumSG/ITP_DiaryApplication/readme.md

 Developers of this project assign standard issues and bugfixes during meetings that occur on wednesdays and fridays.
 Assigned issues are worked on independantly by the people assigned to the issue, with a deadline for pushing their work related to the issue.

-The wednesday and friday meetings is also the primary time where merge requests and group code review is performed.
-However any developer can push their features at any time.
+The wednesday and friday meetings is also the primary time where merge requests and group code review are performed.
+However, any developer can push their features at any time.
 For large and significant changes only the group meeting is allowed to approve of changes.

 Smaller features or changes can be approved by any other developer, after which they can be merge into intended branch immediatly.
 If such a minor change is desired to quickly be added the develop is to do the following:

 -   Create merge request into develop branch.
--   Fill inn any and all information pertinent to the merge request.
+-   Fill inn all information pertinent to the merge request.
--   Request a review from another developer on gitlab.
+-   Request a review from another developer on GitLab.

     -   The reviewer can also be pinged on the project discord server.

 -   Await the reviewer to approve of the changes.

 <i>Note: Using the time-spent feature on gitlab is <b>not</b> required for this project.
-Low familiarity with all gitlab features made some features not be explored for a significant amount of time, time-spent was therefore neglected from the start and the group does not think time-tracking would give any significant benefits to the current work schedule used.</i>
+Low familiarity with all gitlab features made some features not be explored for a significant amount of time, time-spent was therefore neglected from the start and the group does not think time-tracking would give any significant benefits to the current work schedule used. </i>

-Intended behaviour is merging other branches into the develop branch, however single-file changes minor changes is approved to be pushed directly to develop.
+Intended behaviour is merging other branches into the develop branch, however single-file changes minor changes are approved to be pushed directly to develop.
 After some features and issues is collected in develop the develop branch is pushed to master during a group meeting, this allows develop to work as a stable experimental branch while the master branch is shielded from unintended effects of new features.

 ### **Working methods**

-The prefered working method is pair-programming or pair-review before attempting to merge into a branch.
+The preferred working method is pair-programming or pair-review before attempting to merge into a branch.
 Assigned pair is not fixed and based on current availability, previous work with the issue or part of the code, and general interest in the assigned change.
-Preferred communication style for the pair programming or review is through the project specific discord server, however review is also acceptable to perform in the gitlab repository.
+Preferred communication style for the pair programming or review is through the project specific discord server, however review is also acceptable to perform in the GitLab repository.

 Information about guidelines for writing tests, compliance with checkstyle, and preferred test coverage can be found in the specific project readme within the diary directory.

 </br>

-During project 3 did all members develope a curiosity about headless testing, how it works and how it may be included in the CI and Jacoco report.
-A great amount of extra time have therefor been spent trying to implement headless testing.
-We managed to test the application headless as the final result.
+During project 3 did all members develop a curiosity about headless testing, how it works and how it may be included in the CI and Jacoco report.
+A great amount of extra time has therefor been spent trying to implement headless testing.
+We managed to test the application headless as the result.
 However, we didn't manage to create a monocle library the docker-image could use to make it readable to Gitlab.
-Even though we didn't reach our goal did the proccess teach us a fair amount about how headless testing works and what it takes to create neccessary properties it realies on.
-To read more about this sub-project please visit release 3 documentation where headless is discussed more in detail: [link](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2172/gr2172/-/tree/master/docs/release3/README.md)
+Even though we didn't reach our goal did the process teach us a fair amount about how headless testing works and what it takes to create necessary properties it realises on.
+To read more about this sub-project please visit release 3 documentation where headless is discussed more in detail: [link](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2172/gr2172/-/tree/master/docs/release3/README.md).

  <div align="right">
     <a href="#top">back to top</a>